Our Safeguarding Team

 The Governors for Safeguarding are: Anne Duthuit, Brad Bunyard and Sarah Nicholls.

 The Senior Leadership Team have completed training in safer recruitment and implement rigorous recruitment processes for all posts connected to the school.
-Our School Business Manager, Mrs Allison Drescher, maintains a thorough and up to date single record of DBS checks.
+Our School Business Manager, Mrs Allison Drescher, maintains a thorough and up to date single central record of DBS checks.

 Southmead Primary School has an ongoing and continuing commitment to safeguarding which includes:

-A nominated governor to champion child protection issues.
+Nominated governors to champion child protection issues.

 Training at the appropriate level for all staff and volunteers, this takes place at least annually for the whole staff group.